Simple and Easy Steak Fajitas

 In a mixing bowl combine the fajita meat and seasoning and set aside in the refrigerator for at least 30 minutes.

-Heat a cast iron skillet on medium high heat.
-Add the canola oil and heat to shimmering.
+Heat a cast iron skillet on medium-high heat.
+Add the canola oil and heat to shimmer.
 Sear the fajita meat in the skillet.
 The meat will cook quickly, so be sure to stir every minute or so.
 Remove the meat from the skillet after it is browned all over, about three minutes.
-Add the julienned vegetables and cook until they are charred and translucent.
-Add the meat back into the pan along with the lime juice and cilantro.
-Remove from the heat immediately and serve in the searing hot skillet for maximum theatrics.
-It is a bit hot and dangerous so be careful.
-You can always transfer the fajita meat to a safer serving dish.

 Serve with the tortillas and accoutrements and enjoy with your favorite hot sauce.